 You might be thinking, you have to be fairly wealthy to invest in real estate, right?
 Like loaded.
 Here’s the cool part — that’s not true.

 Here’s a little known secret: you can invest in real estate for 0% down.
-This is only possible with a USDA loan, and that has some stricter requirements on who can use the loan, and the properties you can purchase with it.
+This is possible with a USDA loan, although it has some stricter requirements on who can use the loan and the properties you can purchase with it.

-The goal is to make it easier to purchase property in rural areas of America, generally in areas with a population less than 20,000.
-But if you have a dream of renovating a mountain cabin, this is the perfect loan.
+The goal of this loan program is to make it easier to purchase property in rural areas of America, generally in areas with a population less than 20,000.
+Meaning, if you have a dream of renovating a mountain cabin, buying a house on a nice plot of farmland, or living in a small, quaint town, this is the perfect loan for you.